How to apply for the digital nomad residence permit in Croatia: Guide for 2024

-Visit or contact the same police station/embassy/consulate you visited earlier to get the requirements and submit your application.
+If applying in person, visit or contact the same police station you visited earlier to get the requirements and submit your application.

 The attendant/rep/worker/officer (who knows what to call them) will review your submission to confirm you’ve met the requirements.
 If you have, they will accept your application for processing.
 If not, they will ask you for something else.
 Be prepared to be asked for something else, especially if it’s seemingly meaningless or redundant.

 If your application was accepted for processing, make sure you provide a local phone number (preferably Croatian if you are in Croatia).
 This is how the police will communicate with you about your application.